mrmundt/ptc-catalog/pages/CONTRIBUTING.md

-# How To Contribute
+# How to Contribute

 Thank you for your willingness to contribute additional progress tracking cards to our catalog!
 There are two ways to do this: (1) by creating an card submission issue and (2) as a pull request.

-## How To Submit A PTC as a GitHub Issue
+## How to Submit a PTC as a GitHub Issue

 1. Select **Issues**.